Dashrath Puri

-Dashrath Puri is a small colony consisting of around 1000 houses situated on Dabri-Palam Road in South West Delhi, India.
+Dashrath Puri is a small colony consisting of around 1000 houses situated on Main Palam-Dabri Road in South West Delhi, India.
 Currently, this colony falls under Dwarka (earlier it was under the Nasirpur constituency which was dissolved due to delimitation) and West Delhi (earlier it was under the Outer Delhi parliamentary constituency which was also dissolved due to delimitation).